 Laying GeoCeramica®

-Unlike ‘standard’ ceramic tiles, the special foundation needed for a stable patio is already integrated into the GeoCeramica® tiles.
-This makes installation quick and efficient.
-Not only do you save on the cost of a separate foundation, but also on the labour hours typically required to create one.
-Consult this page for, among other things, an instructional video, or download the installation guide directly.
+Unlike “normal” ceramics, the special foundation required for a stable terrace is already attached to the ceramic tiles.
+This makes GeoCeramica® quick to lay.
+Not only do you save on the cost of the foundation, you also save on the labour hours required to build a foundation.
+Consult this page, which includes an instructional video, or download the installation instructions directly.

 View the instructions here!